 Michael was also a Board member of the Malden Chamber of Commerce for almost 3 years.

 Michael was first elected to the School Committee in 2017.
-Since joining the Committee, Lynn Public Schools (LPS) has changed the formula used in our school budget (the largest in the city), making it more equitable and improving the experience and education our students receive.
+Upon joining the Committee, Lynn Public Schools (LPS) changed the formula used in our school budget (the largest in the city) process, making it more equitable and improving the experience and education our students receive.

-Michael has been Chair of the Negotiating subcommittee for the past 4 years and has worked with LPS unions, hearing directly from LPS educators and staff on their needs.
-Michael is a member of the Personnel subcommittee, which has brought more direct services positions to the district.
-Michael is also a member of the Policy subcommittee.
+Michael was Chair of the Negotiating subcommittee for the 4 years he served and worked with LPS unions, hearing directly from LPS educators and staff on their needs.
+Michael was also a member of the Personnel subcommittee, which brought more direct services positions to the district.
+Michael was also a member of the Policy subcommittee.

 In 2018 LPS started offering free breakfast and lunch to all students.
-LPS qualified and is now enrolled in the Community Eligibility Provision Program.
-Business Administrator Kevin McHugh has projected that LPS will net about $100,000.00 a year being in the program, allowing for more funds to be allocated to the direct services of our students (who are now learning on a full belly).
+LPS qualified and is still currently enrolled in the Community Eligibility Provision Program.
+Business Administrator Kevin McHugh projected that LPS would net about $100,000.00 a year being in the program, allowing for more funds to be allocated to the direct services of our students (who are now learning on a full belly).

 In 2018 LPS started implementing strategies to bring more diversity into LPS staff to better reflect the student population.

 In 2018 LPS and the School Committee drafted and approved Operating Protocols aimed at improving communication, transparency and trust between the committee and school administration.

 In 2019 LPS brought an 8th grade Discovery program to Lynn Vocational Technical Institute.